 The tallest observation tower in the Philippines is located at the heart of SM Seaside City Cebu.
-It is also the tallest skyscraper in South district of Cebu.
-SM Seaside City Cebu had been ranked the third largest shopping mall in the Philippines and the 8th in the world.
+It is also the tallest skyscraper in the South district of Cebu.
+SM Seaside City Cebu had been ranked the third-largest shopping mall in the Philippines and the 8th in the world.
 The SM Seaside Mall has a whopping leasable area of more than 460,000 square meters making it a major commerce center in the country.
-A visit to this building will accommodate all your recreational needs; from the regular cinemas and modern amusement facilities, an ice-skating ring to a center-stage theatre.
+A visit to this building will accommodate all your recreational needs; from the regular cinemas and modern amusement facilities, an ice-skating rink to a center-stage theatre.

 In the dozens of temples, monuments, cathedrals, and other ancient buildings to visit in Cebu; below are some of the most reputable ancient architectural structures.

 This is one of the most important places to visit in Cebu due to the wide collection of art found in the monument.
 These arts narrate the Country’s pre-colonial pre-colonial periods to the modern-day.
 It’s located in Mandaue City, a 30-minute drive from Cebu city.